Do you manage your money or you let money manage you?

 4. Exceeding Your Credit Limit

-If you have credit card and you exceed your limit you might face some charges.
+If you have a credit card and you exceed your limit you might face some charges.
 It always good to stay within your credit card limit to avoid any charges.

 5. Early Repayment Charge.